 Since 2008, our mission has brought us closer to where care is delivered: We’ve grown to measure the quality of medical providers and practices.

 Government and private sector clients hire us through contracts and grants to help them measure and improve quality.

-More than 184 million people—over half our country’s population—are enrolled in health plans that report quality results using our Healthcare Effectiveness Data and Information Set.
+More than 216 million people—65% of the US population—are enrolled in health plans that report quality results using our Healthcare Effectiveness Data and Information Set.
 Americans receive better care and can lead healthier lives thanks to the accountability and benchmarking that HEDIS makes possible.

 High Country Community Health Center CEO Alice Salthouse shares her thoughts about PCMH in the video below.

 Our consulting team works with hundreds of organizations to help them measure and improve quality.
 Different departments at NCQA work on about 50 consulting contracts at a time.